Fridge Fronts on the Shark Tank

 |Fridge Fronts seen on the Shark Tank Show|

-Jan brings out a less then desirable looking refrigerator and proceeds to completely transform the front in a matter of seconds.
+Jan brings out a less than desirable looking refrigerator and proceeds to completely transform the front in a matter of seconds.
 The magnetic backing can easily be taken right off and replaced with a very impressive list of other fridge fronts already to choose from.
-In 2005 Augenstein had her invention on Sky Mall catalog where they did $40,000.00 in sales, but it cost them $18k to occupy that space which ran them into the red.
+In 2005 Augenstein had her invention on Sky Mall catalog doing $40,000.00 in sales, but it cost $18k for advertising.

-In 2008 the Queen of the Kitchen, Rachael Ray ran an episode where the Fridge Fronts were featured on her TV show in front of millions of viewers.
+In 2008 the Queen of the Kitchen, Rachael Ray ran an episode when Fridge Fronts were featured on her TV show in front of millions of viewers.

 With not a hint of every giving up, three years later Augestein lands on this brand new business reality show, The Shark Tank.
 The two seasoned Sharks that were brought over from the Dragons Den in Canada, Kevin O'Leary and Robert Herjevic, both agree the Fridge Front is more of a product and not necessarily a business.
 Daymond John also agrees he doesn't think he can add any value and also goes out.

 Kevin Harrington also has the same concerns.
-Jan has already spent $250,000.00 to develop and design the fridge fronts she is currently selling, and cannot see putting in more money to develop custom made Fridge Fronts made with the customers own pictures.
-Hm, I personally loved that idea.
+Jan's already spent $250,000.00 to develop and design the fridge fronts she is currently selling, and cannot see putting in more money developing custom made Fridge Fronts made from the customer's pictures.
+Hmm, I personally loved that idea.

 It certainly wouldn't be the first time a deal was struck on the show that did not materialise during the due diligence phase, but I was not expecting this very cool invention to be one of them.
 Especially when the Sharks negotiated 50% of the company with such favorable terms.
 Maybe there lies the problem?